 About this Course

-Food handler training teaches workers in Florida about food safety best practices.
+Our Approved Florida Food First course teaches food workers in Floridaabout food safety best practices.
 You’ll learn accurate information and get practical examples of key food safety issues.

 The training uses colorful characters, humor, and an interesting storyline to keep the content engaging.
 This is an approved food worker training program, meeting all requirements of Chapter 509 of the Florida Administrative Code.